The Low Fodmap Diet

 - Honey

-- High fructose corn syrups
+- High Fructose corn syrup

-- Sorbitol & mannitol (used as artificial sweeteners)
+- Sorbitol & Mannitol (used as sweeteners)

 10 Fundamental Principles of The Low Fodmap Diet

-- More whole grain, especially oats, rye and barley
+- More whole grain, especially oats, rye, and barley

 - More food from the sea and lakes